bitflip-software/xlripper-test/readme.md

 somefile.shhet1.csv
 ```

 The test will automatically parse the xlsx file.
-It will use the information in somefile.meta.json to discover the sheet names.
-It will compare its extracted data and sheet names against the data provided in somefile.sheet0.csv (and additional sheets if they exist in the xlsx).
+It will use the information in `somefile.meta.json` to discover the sheet names.
+It will compare its extracted data and sheet names against the data provided in `somefile.sheet0.csv` (and additional sheets if they exist in the xlsx).

-In the event that the test xlsx file is expected to fail parsing (for example, if the file is corrupt) then the json will indicate this and sheet.csv files are not necessary.
+In the event that the test xlsx file is expected to fail parsing (for example, if the file is corrupt) then the JSON will indicate this and sheet.csv files are not necessary.

 ## JSON Meta Structure

 Each test xlsx file should include a json file with metadata.
-If the xlsx file is named `myfile.xlsx` then the metadata file should be named `myfile.json.xlsx`.
+If the xlsx file is named `myfile.xlsx` then the metadata file should be named `myfile.meta.json`.
 The json file should look like this:

 ```
 {
   "name": "myfile.xlsx",
+  "description": "file created with Libre Office", "epsilon": 0.00001,
-	"isFailureExpected": false,
+  "is_failure_expected": false,
-	"sheets: [
+  "sheets": [
-		"My Sheet 1",
-		"Another Sheet Here"
+    "Sheet1"
   ]
 }
 ```

 * `name` is the xlsx filename, string
+* `description` should tell us where the file came from or what is special about it, string.
+* `epsilon` (optional) tells us how close floats must be to be considered equal, float64.
-* `isFailureExpected` should be true if the xlsx file is corrupted or unparseable, boolean.
+* `is_failure_expected` should be true if the xlsx file is corrupted or unparseable, boolean.
 * `sheets` A list of the sheets found in the xlsx file, array of strings in the correct order.

 In the example above, we are declaring that the xlsx file has two sheets.
 Both of these sheets should be exported as separate csv documents using Microsoft Excel.